mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 ## Problem statement

+As my colleague [Brian Tajuddin posits](https://www.briantajuddin.com/never-just-one/) in his _rule of never just one_:

+> Writing software these days involves asking the question "How many?" over and over again.
+There is one answer that's always wrong.

 You need to create and manage similar cloud infrastructure across many different AWS account/region combinations serving different logical environments, such as `dev`, `staging`, `prod`, etc.